Hilde Radusch: Life

 The end of the war found the entire central portion of what had been Germany administered as the Soviet occupation zone.
-Radusch threw herself into the vast reconstruction effort that now began.
-Between June 1945 and February 1946 she was employed in the district "Victims of Fascism" department for the district government of Schöneberg, processing claims for emergency food and clothing.
-In 1946 she was a co-instigator of a "child rescue" ("Rettet die Kinder") project.
-At the same time, seeing Soviet communism arriving in Germany with the Red army, she now began to nurture doubts about the Communist Party which had been the focus of her politics for more than twenty years.
+Radusch threw herself into the vast reconstruction effort.
+From June 1945 to February 1946, she was employed in the district "Victims of Fascism" department for the district government of Schöneberg, processing claims for emergency food and clothing.
+In 1946, she was a co-instigator of a "child rescue" ("Rettet die Kinder") project.
+At the same time, seeing Soviet communism arriving in Germany with the Red army, she began to nurture doubts about the Communist Party, which had been the focus of her politics for more than 20 years.
 She took a decision to resign from it and made her intention known.
-In January 1946 the local party leadership anticipated her resignation, however, and expelled her, using her lesbian relationship to justify the move.
-She was also bombarded with threatening letters, and denounced her to her employers at the town hall.
-When she went to see her boss to clarify matters, she found a thick personnel file, containing statements from three leading communists, denouncing her as a lesbian, for which reason she should no longer be employed in a public office.
-The comrades had their way, and in February 1946 she lost her job.
-Wartime deprivation had also taken its toll, and by now she was suffering from Rheumatoid arthritis.
-A few years later she was forced to take early retirement, supported by a very meagre pension.
+In January 1946 the local party leadership anticipated her resignation and expelled her, using her lesbian relationship to justify the move.
+She was bombarded with threatening letters and denounced her to her employers at the town hall.
+When she went to see her boss to clarify matters, she found a thick personnel file, containing statements from three leading communists, denouncing her as a lesbian, for which reason she no longer should be employed in a public office.
+The comrades had their way, and in February 1946, she lost her job.
+Wartime deprivation had taken its toll, and by now, she was suffering from Rheumatoid arthritis.
+A few years later, she was forced to take early retirement, supported by a meagre pension.

-In 1948 she joined the by now, within the Soviet occupation zone, badly emaciated Social Democratic Party (SDP).
-Her partner Eddy, six years younger than she, had been physically handicapped since before they met, her condition sufficient to justify a (very small) disability pension.
-Eddy now bought a Bric-à-brac shop.
+In 1948 she joined the by now, within the Soviet occupation zone, badly emaciated Social Democratic Party (SPD).
+Her partner Eddy, six years younger than she, had been physically handicapped before they met, her condition sufficient to justify a small disability pension.
+Eddy bought a bric-à-brac shop.
 Despite the poor health from which they both suffered, the shop supported the two of them till 1960 when Eddy died of cancer.
 Bereavement hit Hilde Radusch hard.

 The 1970s brought a new wave of feminism, and Radusch joined in.
 She co-founded L74, a Berlin group of older lesbians.
-She became an editor on "Our Little Newspaper" ("Unserer Kleinen Zeitung" /UKZ), described by one source as the first lesbian newspaper after the Second World War.
-A few years later she was also a co-founder of the "Women's Research, Education and Information Centre" ("Frauenforschungs-, -bildungs- und -informationszentrum" / FFBIZ).
+She became an editor on Our Little Newspaper (Unserer Kleinen Zeitung /UKZ), described by one source as the first lesbian newspaper after the Second World War.
+A few years later she was a co-founder of the Women's Research, Education and Information Centre (Frauenforschungs-, -bildungs- und -informationszentrum / FFBIZ).

-It was not till eighteen years after her death that the authorities in Berlin-Schöneberg officially commemorated this extraordinary politician.
-In 2012 a memorial was set up at the corner of Eisenacher Straße (Eisenach Street) and Winterfeldtstraße (Winterfeld Street), consisting of three tablets dedicated to her.
+In 2012, a memorial was set up at the corner of Eisenacher Straße (Eisenach Street) and Winterfeldtstraße (Winterfeld Street), consisting of three tablets dedicated to her.
 It is the first public memorial in Berlin commemorating a lesbian victim of Nazi persecution.